It’s a moment of truth, Google Workspace Admin – did your domain users finish 2022 with a mess in their Gmail?

 Save time and whitelist important domains to avoid missing out on VERY important emails from your significant senders.
 Check our blog to learn step-by-step how to whitelist a domain in Gmail.

-In the same way, you can also filter emails which do or do not include specific words and categorize them by labels using GAT Flow.
+In the same way, you can also filter emails that do or do not include specific words and categorize them by labels using GAT Flow.
 The colourful labels on the left side of the screen will help your users to start their Gmail clean-up process and keep the inbox organized for longer.
 You can also set up alerts with a third-party application like GAT+ when a new filter is added by the user himself.

 2. Deletion of Malicious Emails